 The location of supplier of services and the place of supply of services are in two different States or UTs or either, such as supply of services shall be in the course of inter-State trade or commerce.
-It is interesting to note that inter-State trade is not simply called 'intra-State trade' but is prefixed with 'in the course of'.
+It is interesting to note that inter-State trade is not simply called 'inter-State trade' but is prefixed with 'in the course of'.
 This prefix is not without reason, because such prefix is missing in relation to intra-State supply.
 The significance of 'in the course of' is well explained in the decision of State of Bihar Vs Telco Ltd. 27 STC 127 at pg.
-148 where the Hon'ble Supreme Court has held that it signifies a series of activities that are all inter-related in an unbroken chain of events so intimately linked to each other that all of them are bound together 'in the course of such an inter-State trade transaction.
+148 where the Hon'ble Supreme Court has held that it signifies a series of activities that are all inter-related in an unbroken chain of events so intimately linked to each other that all of them are by